TcMenu/documentation/content/products/arduino-libraries/tc-unicode-helper.md

     int baseline;
     Coord sizeOfText = fontHandler.textExtents_P(helloText, &baseline);

-Next we set the cursor position, and color that we want to draw using:
+Next we set the cursor position by providing integer x and y coordinates (as discussed earlier these are relative to the baseline), and color that we want to draw using.
+Note that the color is passed directly through to the library unchanged:

     fontHandler.setCursor(0, sizeOfText.y - baseline);
     fontHandler.setDrawColor(ILI9341_WHITE);

 We can then print to the display using various functions:

-    fontHandler.print_P(helloText);     // write from progmem
+    fontHandler.print_P(helloText);     // print data from progmem memory fontHandler.print((int)textSize.x); // regular print, works as per Arduino.

-    fontHandler.print((int)textSize.x); // regular print, works as per Arduino.
+Don't forget that just like many other libraries, the print above will not clear the pixels, it is your responsibility to clear the pixels by filling the rectangle with a background color where the text will go.

-And that is it.
+I'd recommend that you take a look at the packaged example `adafruitGfxUnicode` in the library.

 ## Coordinate system and how fonts are rendered